 - Statement of Intent: Applicants must provide a written Statement of Intent (1000-word maximum) describing why they want to join the program and how their expertise, work and/or volunteer experience make them an ideal candidate for the program.
 This statement is a key component in adjudicating each applicant’s suitability for the program.

-The certificate can be taken as a stand-alone program and/or the certificates can be applied to the completion of the Master of Sustainability (M.Ss).
+The certificate can be taken as a stand-alone program or the certificate can be applied to the completion of the Master of Sustainability (M.Ss).